burnedfaceless/TDA-ACM-Relisten-Clone-Project-MarkDown/README.md

 [Philipp Lackner - MVVM in 100 Seconds](https://www.youtube.com/watch?v=-xTqfilaYow)

 To provide context on the above link, the Activity class will be the class that interacts with the view.
 Let's say when a client clicks on a button to open an Artist's page.
-You would add an "onClickListener" to the button (inside the ArtistsActivity class).
+You would add an "onClickListener" to the button (inside the `AllArtistsActivity` class).
-When that button is clicked, the view would trigger some code in the Activity (i.e., a method) to call the next Activity (the Artists screen).
-The artist screen's Activity would load the `onResume()` method (where you should almost always put code that needs to run when an Activity is opened, for the first time or reopened subsequently), which would presumably call a method in the viewModel, which would presumably call a method in the repository, which would query the data from the database, and also cache the latest API call to the database.
-I've posted a video on observable classes below - the only one I've worked with is live data.
+When that button is clicked, the view would trigger some code in the Activity (i.e., a method) to call the next Activity / screen(the `ArtistActivity` class).
+The `ArtistActivity` class will would load the overriden `onResume()` callback (method - where you should almost always put code that needs to run when an Activity is opened, for the first time or reopened subsequently), which would presumably call a method in the viewModel, which would presumably call a method in the repository, which would query the data from the database, and also cache the latest API call to the database.
+I've posted a video on observable classes below, which makes things very simple, even if it seems complex - the only one I've worked with is live data.

-It is pretty common for an app to make a call to an API endpoint and to cache the data locally in the database (SQLite / Room).
+It is pretty common for an app to make a call to an API endpoint and to cache the data locally in the database (SQLite using the Room ORM).
 The app will query the database for the data that it needs and store it in a variable with a class type of what they call "Live Data".
-If the data has been changed (an API call returns a different value than what the DB query returned), it will update in the view.
+If the data has been changed (an API call returns a different value than what the DB query returned), it will update in the view automatically.
 In the Activity, you use an Observer pattern, which just
 "observes" the variable, and if it changes (i.e., as mentioned earlier, an API call caches a different value to the DB), the DB will update that variable, and inside the observer pattern, your view will update with the latest value without you having to write any additional logic to do that.

 >[!NOTE]
 >It is not necessary to always have a repository.
-I'm not the best Android developer; I haven't specialized in anything, but my judgment tells me that
+I'm not the best Android developer; I haven't specialized in it to be extremely knowledgeable, but my judgment tells me that
 We should use an actual Repository, and maybe even have a separate repository for each Model, simply for separating "unique" objects (i.e. `ArtistsRepository`, `YearsByArtistRepository`, `ShowsByArtistRepository` - I haven't thought this out yet, but I think it's worth discussing).
 Each class, from the Activity to the Repository can get cluttered.

 [Android Docs - Architecture](https://developer.android.com/topic/architecture)